Austin is a public servant, a lawyer, and a proud Cleveland native.

 Austin and his wife Anna

-Born in Cleveland’s Little Italy neighborhood, Austin moved to the suburbs as a child and graduated from St. Ignatius High School in Ohio City.
+Born in Cleveland, Austin moved to the suburbs as a child and graduated from St. Ignatius High School in Ohio City.

 Austin, Anna, and friends

-After a successful stint at a major Cleveland law firm, Austin joined city hall as a lawyer and policy advisor.
-Austin was proud to join the movement to set Cleveland on the right track—and serving his community, his family, his neighbors, and the City that raised him has been the pride and privilege of his career.
+After a successful stint at a major Cleveland law firm, Austin joined Cleveland City Hall as a lawyer and policy advisor under then-incoming Mayor Justin M. Bibb.
+Austin was proud to join the movement to set Cleveland on the right track—and serving his community, his family, his neighbors, and the city that raised him has been the pride and privilege of his career.

 Austin having a good hair day on Zoom